 After nearly a decade spent establishing a tradition of academic excellence, the College was faced with the turbulence of the Civil War and the conflict of existing in a town with Southern sympathies occupied by Union troops.
-Westminster not only survived, it managed to graduate classes uninterrupted through the war years-something no other Missouri college or university outside St. Louis was able to do.
+Westminster not only survived, but it also managed to graduate classes uninterrupted through the war years-something no other Missouri college or university outside St. Louis was able to do.
 Bitter post-Civil War antagonisms split the Missouri Presbyterian Church, creating major financial difficulties for Westminster.
 The College was able to continue largely because of an unusually capable and dedicated faculty.
-Professors such as John Harvey Scott and John Jay Rice became renowned for their scholarship, devotion to the school and belief in education.
+Professors such as John Harvey Scott, John Jay Rice, Danny Gage, and Edgar Hoge Marquess became renowned for their scholarship, devotion to the school and belief in education.
 These early professors set high standards for college faculty that have characterized Westminster ever since.